-One-on-ones are not just for when things go wrong, though.
-They are an opportunity to connect on a regular basis (as frequently as once a week) to discuss job priorities, key metrics, and questions that they might have.
-Block the time out on your calendar and ensure it is always set aside for this discussion.
+One-on-ones are an opportunity to connect on a regular basis (as frequently as once a week) to discuss job priorities, key metrics, and questions that team members might have.
+New managers should get in the habit of setting recurring meetings on their calendars with all of their direct reports for one-on-ones.

 There are three types of managers – those who stay in the trenches, tackling projects hands-on more often than not, and those who immediately shift into the new office and don’t do the work.
-Ideally, you want to be the third type – somewhere in between.
+Ideally, you want managers who are the third type – those with a balanced level of involvement in the day-to-day of their team.

 This last one is tough for a lot of first time managers, especially in young companies with a tightly knit staff.
-You probably have people on your team that used to be peers or even friends.
-The relationship changes the instant you take that promotion, however, and you need to clearly communicate with them what that means.
+They probably have people on their team that used to be peers or even friends.
+This relationship changes when someone is promoted to management, and it’s important to acknowledge what that means.

 Transforming from Individual Contributor to Manager